ZEISS Microscopy Knowledge Base

 4. The segments must be detected over time.
 Therefore, all the time points should show the found objects.

-Black background with scattered small multicolored blobs
+Black background with many small scattered multicolored shapes

 Selecting objects manually